RobertAndreiGit/PortfolioSite/README.md

 # PortfolioSite

-This is a Portofolio that is the final project of a front-end internship.
+This is a Portfolio that is the final project of a front-end internship.
 It was made entirely from scratch, but the theme was 100% inspired from https://trendytheme.net/demo/wp/iamx-intro/

 The "Works" section of the website includes 3 of the mini-games made during the internship: